diracts/blammo-bot/README.md

 - TODO: fix issue with no log file while running (ex: log file was moved for archive) and no new log file is created (specifically for logs.log, but may also be happening with other log files)
 - TODO: set up auto log file archiving

+## Trivia Editing

+### Numbers in answers

+In general, numbers should be given in their numerical form (ex.
+"8") instead of their word form (ex. "eight") in answers.
+This should be the default format most of the time, but there are many exceptions.

+### Former Names

+Questions involving the former name of a person are allowed in most cases (ex.
+Q: "What was Bruno Mars named at birth?", A: "Peter Hernandez").
+However, questions involving the former name of people who have transitioned (i.e. their dead name) are never allowed.

+### Questions Involving Some Aspect of the Current Date

+Careful treatment must be given to questions involving some detail that is attached to the current date.
+For example, the question "To the nearest million, what is the current population of China?" is bad because we do not know what "current" means here.
+Does it mean this year?
+Last year?
+Five years ago?
+Who knows.
+This question can be fixed by adding mention to a specific date.
+Now, the question might read "To the nearest million, what _was_ the population of China _in 2023_?"
+This is much better.
+It is also good practice to keep these kinds of questions in past tense.

 ## FAQs

 ### Test Subheading Question